haarlems/forensics-security/chapters/digital-forensics-fundamentals/03-file-systems/reading/README.md

 - NTFS stores per-file metadata in the $MFT, supports alternate data streams, commonly abused to hide payloads
 - FAT is simple and widely used on removable media
 - APFS is the default for Apple devices
-- deleted file recovery: use fls to find deallocated inodes, istat to confirm data blocks are intact, icat to extract content
 - file carving: recovers data from unallocated space when metadata is gone
 - timestomping manipulates MACB timestamps to make timeline analysis harder but it is still detectable